navikt/nada/docs/share-insight/publish-data-packages.md

 ### Echarts covers a variety of [different visualization types](https://echarts.apache.org/examples/en/index.html)

-## Example on datapackage json including a downloadable file and a reference to a visualization
+## Example on data package json including a downloadable file and a reference to a visualization

-When including one or more figures that contain a lot of data you should store the visualization data (`spec`) as separate files and reference these in the datapackage json, e.g.
+When including one or more figures that contain a lot of data you should store the visualization data (`spec`) as separate files and reference these in the data package json, e.g.
 ```
 {
-  "title": "my datapackage",
+  "title": "my data package",
-  "description": "this is my datapackage",
+  "description": "this is my data package",
   "views": [
     {
       "title": "Test figure",